vterron/lemon/Doc/user/quickstart.rst

 .. only:: html

     .. thumbnail:: images/gui/star-details.png
-        :title: The window with all the information of one of the stars
+        :title: The window with all the information of WASP-10

 .. only:: latex